chetin28/dfe_via_dressed_qnn/README.md

 Note that this project is designed for Machine Learning with Quantum Computers course final project.
 And once it was submitted, I tried to optimize the code but had to leave it at some point.
 Therefore some of its parts may be missing and code might not work at all.

+dfe_via_dressed_qnn is deleted due to missing parts. remaining files are tools that are used for that